Creating the best working environment for teams

 Agile teams need different types of spaces to be productive.
 That’s why offices that provide many options are usually the best.

-Having walls for teams to present their progress – whether printed prototypes or task boards – allows them to work together and work in the open.
+Having walls for teams to present their progress – whether printed products or task boards – allows them to work together and work in the open.
 This is particularly important when introducing agile working to an organisation.
 It’s a visible representation of a different way of working.

 Working in agile teams often means pairing with people on specific tasks.
 It helps if people can pull up a chair next to someone else and work from a single screen or spread paper documents across desks to collaborate on.